Earnings Quality

 What is “Earnings Quality”?

-Earnings quality is a measure of how reliable a company’s earnings are for assessing a company’s current and future performance.
-High earnings quality would usually suggest that the earnings are free from manipulation by management and a good predictor of future earnings/cash flows that will be generated by the company.
+Earnings quality is a measure of how reliable a company’s earnings are for assessing current and future performance.
+High earnings quality would usually suggest that the earnings are free from manipulation by management and a good predictor of future performance.

 Earnings quality can be measured using several techniques and metrics; there is no single formula to assess quality.
-However, earnings quality analysis often includes detailed financial statement analysis to identify non-recurring items of income and expense, significant non-cash items of income and expense, and a review of balance sheet items that are dependent on management estimates.
+However, earnings quality analysis often includes detailed financial statement analysis to identify non-recurring items, significant non-cash items, and a review of balance sheet items that are dependent on management estimates.

 Key Learning Points